vsouza/awesome-ios/README.md

  * [CountdownLabel](https://github.com/suzuki-0000/CountdownLabel) - Simple countdown UILabel with morphing animation, and some useful function. :large_orange_diamond:
  * [IncrementableLabel](https://github.com/recisio/IncrementableLabel) - Incrementable label for iOS, OS X, and tvOS. :large_orange_diamond:
  * [TTTAttributedLabel](https://github.com/TTTAttributedLabel/TTTAttributedLabel) - A drop-in replacement for UILabel that supports attributes, data detectors, links, and more
+ * [NumberMorphView](https://github.com/me-abhinav/NumberMorphView) - A label view for displaying numbers which can transition or animate using a technique called number tweening or number morphing. :large_orange_diamond:

 ##### Popup
  * [KLCPopup](https://github.com/jmascia/KLCPopup) - A simple and flexible class for presenting custom views as a popup in iOS.